311zzb/gitlet/gitlet-design.md

 ### Initialize the repository

+1. Set up the repository
+2. Create an initial commit

+### Set up the repository

 1. Set up persistence directories
 2. Make the default branch "master" which is pointing null for now (no pun intended)
-3. Make the `HEAD` pointing to the master branch
+3. Make the HEAD pointing to the master branch
 4. Make a new staging area
-5. Create an initial commit (branch master will be moved in this method)

 ### Make a `Commit`